If you are getting remarried, you obviously want to celebrate, but it is also important to focus on less exciting matters lik...Read more

 Updating Your Estate Plan When Your Finances Change

-In the recent economic downturn, many homes have lost considerable value and stock portfolios have plummeted.
+Sometimes homes and portfolios lose value or income and investments increase significantly.
 If this is the case for you, do you need to change your will?
-What if your income and assets have increased significantly?
 If your finances have changed markedly since you wrote your will, you should check your estate plan to see if you need to make any changes.

 If your will or estate plan divides your estate into percentages for beneficiaries, then changes in value won't affect how your estate is distributed.
 However, if you include specific bequests in your will, a fall or rise in your estate could have consequences.
 For example, if your estate plan gives $50,000 to your favorite charity and the rest of your estate to your children, a reduction in the value of your estate could mean your children won't get as much as you intended.